tlswg/tls-subcerts/draft-rescorla-tls-subcerts.md

   credential.
 * Use the public key in the server's end-entity certificate to verify the signature on the credential.
-* Use the public key in the credential to verify the CertificateVerify message provided in the handshake.
+* Use the public key in the credential to verify a signature provided in the handshake.
+That is the CertificateVerify message in TLS 1.3 or ServerKeyExchange in 1.2.
 * Verify that the certificate has the correct extensions that allow the use of Delegated credentials.